tarakapoor/thyroid_deep_learning/README.md

 cnn_main.py: Run this file to train and test CNN (Mobilenet-v2) model and output CNN model predictions to cnn_test_all_outs[cvphase].csv

-transformer_main.py: Run this file to train and test Transformer model.
+transformer_main.py: Run this file to train and test Transformer model (on extracted CNN features) and output CNN+Transformer model predictions to transformer_test_all_outs[cvphase].csv

 **SETUP**